nhsengland/ProcessMining/README.md

 A succession of further process mining techniques were then applied to the data.
 A majority of these involved enriching the data, the iterative process around adding data to the event log to find out more about it.
 This is especially important with event logs where two processes account for such a high percentage of cases, 99%.
 With Ambulance service being temporal, of the seven processes in the DFG, all had to happen sequentially.
 The enrichment of the data, adding in IMD data, but also adding back in some of the original patient level data, allowed for patterns, differences in means, and other explorations of data to take place.
 Enrichment here meant attaching IMD information to postcodes or areas in the data.
 It also meant retrieving additional data about each patient, for example, age, sex, ethnicity, and adding that back into the event log alongside the respective ids.
 The outputs here were analysed to investigate for any patterns within the data.
 This type of analysis was repeated, and time examined, to see if there were any differences in times of treatment, and across the spectrum of the the events in the job cycle.
 Boxplots were used to check the distribution against means for each of these enriched variables.
 Enrichment also meant feature engineering.
 Transforming variables into either binary, or time of day into categorical, e.g. to morning, afternoon and night.

 Lastly machine learning was applied to see if outcomes could be predicted.
-Please see the report for full details.
+Please see the report or case study for full details.

 _**Note:** Only public or fake data are shared in this repository._